-Boxing Day is a public holiday and falls on the 26th of December every year, just one day after Christmas.
-After Christmas Day, retailers want to reduce the amount of their unsold stock before the New Year and so hold large stock-take sales.
+Boxing Day is a public holiday and falls on 26 December every year, just one day after Christmas.
+After Christmas Day, retailers want to reduce the amount of unsold stock before the New Year and so hold large stock-take sales.

 Where are the Boxing Day Sales in Perth?